-17. Strategic Planning Committee
+15. Strategic Planning Committee

 - 1. The function of the Strategic Planning Committee shall be: - a.
 To review and evaluate all units of the University; - b.
 To make recommendations consistent with the mission and goals of the University to the University Senate regarding these units; - c.
 To project future needs by monitoring changing trends likely to have an impact upon the University in fulfilling its mission. - 2.
 The Strategic Planning Committee shall consist of the following: - a.
-Ex officio members: - 1) The Provost and Vice President for Academics Affairs who shall serve as Chairperson; - 2) The President of the University Senate; - A representative from Student Affairs appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Associate Provost for Student Affairs; - 4) A representative from Business Affairs appointed by the President in consultation with the Vice President for Business Affairs; - 5) A representative from Enrollment Management appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Vice President for Enrollment Management;
+Ex officio members: - 1) The Provost and Vice President for Academic Affairs who shall serve as co-chairperson; - 2) The President of the University Senate; - 3) A representative from Student Affairs appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Vice President for Student Affairs; - 4) A representative from Business Affairs appointed by the President in consultation with the Vice President for Business and Planning; - 5) A representative from Enrollment Management appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Vice President for Enrollment Management;